 Visual learning is the interaction and processing of knowledge through graphics.
 This includes drawings, images, charts, graphs, maps, and other types of visual aids.
 To engage visual learners, educators can use chalkboards, whiteboards, screens, projectors, and other mediums for displaying visual information to help students learn and remember what they see.

-So, how does this translate in the math class?
+So, how does this translate into the math class?
 Consider teaching addition.
 For a child who is a visual learner, showing a diagram with three apples in one hand and three in the other allows the child to visually count each apple until they reach the number six.
 This can be a more effective way for them to learn than a teacher verbally explaining the concept of three plus three equals six.

 Visual Learning and Math are Inseparable

 In a scientific paper released in the Journal of Applied & Computational Mathematics, researchers showed that “mathematical thinking is grounded in visual processing.”
-According to the lead researcher, Dr. Jo Boaler, a professor at the Stanford Graduate School of Education, when you try to solve a mathematical problem, brain activity occurs in several regions in the brain.
+According to the lead researcher, Dr. Jo Boaler, a professor at the Stanford Graduate School of Education, when you try to solve a mathematical problem, brain activity occurs in several regions of the brain.
 Two of these regions are the ventral and dorsal pathways, which are visual pathways.
-And this activity happens in both children and adults.
+And this activity happens to both children and adults.

 Another study observed activity in the brain region associated with finger representation, aka counting on your fingers, and perception when we look at mathematical calculations.
 Many kids naturally use their fingers as visual aids when performing arithmetic.
 What the study showed was that our brain does this type of “finger counting” anyway by representing the calculations as fingers without us even realizing it.

-Other Ways Visual Learning Can Benefit the Math Class
+Other Ways Visual Learning can Benefit the Math Class

 There are more reasons why visual learning is important in math, even if a student is not a visual learner.
 Here are a few of them.

 Better Knowledge Retention